GPGTools/GPGKeychainAccess/Readme.md

-GPG Keychain Access
+GPG Keychain
 ===================

-GPG Keychain Access is used to create and manage GnuPG keys.
+GPG Keychain is used to create and manage GnuPG keys.

 Updates
 -------

-The latest releases of GPG Keychain Access can be found on our [official website](https://gpgtools.org/).
+The latest releases of GPG Keychain can be found on our [official website](https://gpgtools.org/).

 For the latest news and updates check our [Twitter](https://twitter.com/gpgtools).

-Visit our [support page](http://support.gpgtools.org) if you have questions or need help setting up your system and using GPG Keychain Access.
+Visit our [support page](http://support.gpgtools.org) if you have questions or need help setting up your system and using GPG Keychain.

 If you are a developer, feel free to have a look at the [open issues](https://gpgtools.lighthouseapp.com/projects/65684).

-Localizations are done on [Transifex](https://www.transifex.com/projects/p/GPGKeychainAccess/).
+Localizations are done on [Transifex](https://www.transifex.com/projects/p/GPGKeychain/).

 Build